boobo94/boobo94.github.io/_posts/2022/08/2022-08-12-how-to-launch-a-startup.md

 ---
-title: How to launch a startup
+title: How to launch a 6 figures startup with 0$ investment
 summary: Are you curious how to launch a startup in the fast and effective way?
 Here's not the answer, but you can understand how to achieve it
 categories: startup
 tags: launch